 ECSL Summer Course on Space Law and Policy

-One of ECSL’s most successful activities is the ECSL Summer Course on Space Law and Policy, which is open to students of all levels of study, as well as a few young professionals already working in space or space-related sectors.
-The course is now in its 31st year and boasts a large family of alumni around the world.
+One of ECSL’s most successful activities is the ESA/ECSL Summer Course on Space Law and Policy, which is open to students of all levels of study, as well as a few young professionals already working in space or space-related sectors.
+The course is now in its 32nd year and boasts a large family of alumni around the globe.

-During the course, participants will attend intensive lectures and seminars given by leading university professors, space industry practitioners and technical experts concerning the international, regional and domestic legal and policy frameworks governing space activities and applications.
-The main objective of the Summer Course is to stimulate participants’ interest in this particular field of law and policy and to provide them with a basic solid knowledge upon which to build or enhance their professional career or carry out further academic research.
+During the course, participants will follow a curriculum of lectures given by academics and practitioners from international and national space institutions, as well as technical experts.
+Topics vary from year to year but generally focus on international, regional and domestic legal and policy frameworks governing space activities and applications.
+The main objective of the summer course is to stimulate participants’ interest in this particular field of law and policy and to provide them with a basic solid knowledge upon which to build or enhance their professional career or carry out further academic research.

 This year’s course will focus on: